DespotBob/Herstamac/README.md

                 config.UniqueId.FromProperty(p => p.Id);
             });

-        /* The MachineBuilder is also used to produce a MachineState.
+The MachineBuilder is also used to produce a MachineState
         MachineState = machine.NewMachineState(new SlowFastStoppedInternalState());

-        /* Now we have all three things - Let's jam them into a MachineRunner.
+Now we have all three things - Let's jam them into a MachineRunner, and dispatch an event into the state machine.

          MachineRunner.Dispatch(MachineDefinition, MachineState, new SlowFastStoppedStateMachineBuilder.GoFaster());
         Assert.IsTrue(MachineRunner.IsInState(MachineState, MachineDefinition, machine.Stopped));